Naomi Osaka: Two-time winner knocked out of Australian Open by American Amanda Anisimova - KTVZ

 Defending champion Naomi Osaka has been knocked out of the Australian Open by unseeded American Amanda Anisimova.

-Two-time Australian winner Osaka had gone a set up in the high quality match on Friday but failed to close it out, with the 20-year-old Anisimova completing her comeback in a third set tie-break to win 4-6 6-3 7-6 (10-5).
+Osaka, a two time Australian Open champion, had gone a set up in the high quality match on Friday but failed to close it out, with the 20-year-old Anisimova completing her comeback in a third set tie-break to win 4-6 6-3 7-6 (10-5).

+“I’m speechless, I absolutely love playing in front of you guys in Melbourne.
+Honestly, it’s so much fun,” Anisimova said to the crowd after the match.

+“I mean, I can’t stop smiling even when I’m playing, even though I should be serious.”

 The-CNN-Wire